 The video was released just after Wake County prosecutors spent eight weeks trying to convince a jury to give Nathan Holden the death penalty, only to have the jurors — who had been selected for their open mindedness about the death penalty — say no. Holden will spend the rest of his life in prison for killing his in-laws and shooting his wife, a firm and just punishment for a terrible crime.

 It has been nearly a decade since a Wake jury agreed to send a person to death row, and that’s not for prosecutors’ lack of effort.
-They have now tried and failed to get the death penalty seven times in a row.
+They have now tried and failed to get the death penalty eight times in a row.

 How many times will Wake prosecutors have to hear the word “No” before they stop wasting their efforts seeking the death penalty, which adds greatly to the expense of a trial?
 It’s clear that Wake citizens no longer believe the death penalty is necessary to punish even the worst crimes, not when life without parole is the alternative.